 I recently read somewhere that habits account for 40% of what we do every day.
 Seriously?
 So almost half of what we do is unconscious, just us continuing with whatever it is that we’ve always done?

 It makes sense, though.
 When I think about it, always buy more or less the same groceries, I go to bed at the same time every night, and I do these things without thinking.

-So, how do you form new habits?
+So, in order to get past the “starting sucks” phase, how do you form new habits?

 First, understand your personal “why”